StefanPDavis/challenge5-workdayscheduler/README.md

 # challenge5-workdayscheduler
 # Work Day Scheduler Starter Code
-Create a calendar scheduler using third party api's
+Create a calendar scheduler using jquery and dayjs color code time blocks to reflect current time make the current day and month appear at the top allow data to be saved to local storage